 Many organisations use visual reporting tools such as heatmaps or radar charts to highlight key trends.
 Breaking down the data into clear themes helps managers focus on the most important areas rather than feeling overwhelmed by the volume of feedback.

-Feedback without action leads nowhere.
+A 360 appraisal without action leads nowhere.
 Once managers understand their results, the next step is to translate them into a structured development plan.

 At this stage, professional coaches or internal consultants play a valuable role in helping participants: